spenriche/spenriche.github.io/_pages/about.md

 permalink: /about/
 includelink: true
 ---
 I am an entrepreneur with over a decade of experience in the investment and construction industries, specializing in real estate private equity.
-My focus is on acquiring and revitalizing underperforming grocery-anchored retail centers and office buildings in secondary and tertiary markets, driving long-term growth and value creation.
+My focus is on acquiring and revitalizing underperforming grocery-anchored retail centers and office buildings in secondary and tertiary markets, creating value and driving long-term growth.

 ![Alt text](/assets/images/29.jpeg){: .small-image}